REFRAMING FAT

 When a little girl is being used by a grown man sexually, when he is finding sexual gratification and pleasure in a child, when he is changing the shape of her heart by violating her body, we need to remember what sexual abuse really means.
 We need to remember there is a real person and a real story attached.
 It is not a statistic, it is a heart.

-If a woman has had a home invasion and has a top of the line security system installed afterwards, we’d call that person resourceful.
-I realize the analogy has flaws, but if a woman has had her body invaded, and puts on weight because she doesn’t know any other way to feel safe (and she probably doesn’t even realize it’s what she’s doing), we might want to rethink how we see her.
+If a woman has had a home invasion and has a top-of-the-line security system installed afterward, we’d call that person resourceful.
+I realize the analogy has flaws, but if a woman has had her body invaded and puts on weight because she doesn’t know any other way to feel safe (and she probably doesn’t even realize it’s what she’s doing), we might want to rethink how we see her.
 Because I see her as resourceful, and I want to help her find new ways to feel safe.

 We never fully know someone’s story or why they do what they do.
 When in doubt, choose compassion.